 PeopleForBikes generally holds 1-2 open grant cycles every year.
 In an effort to green our grants process, we have moved to an online grant application system.
 Please see the Apply Now page for more information on the application process.

 All Letter of Interest and Full Application submissions will receive a confirmation email acknowledging receipt.
-If you have not received a confirmation email within two business days of submitting your application, please contact the Grant Manager.
+If you have not received a confirmation email within two business days of submitting your application, please contact the Director of Grants and Partnerships.

 The PeopleForBike (PFB) Community Grant Program application has two parts:

 - Letter of Interest: Interested applicants should submit an online letter of interest (LOI) through the PFB website.
 LOIs will include basic information about the applying organization and contact person, as well as an overview of the project proposed for funding.